aragorn2101/PhD_Comics_downloader/README.md

 As mentioned above, there are comic strips which are more than simple gif images.
 In these cases the script will run in trouble, so we call them anomalies.
 A message will be written in the log for each one of these.
-In some cases, an image found at the target address can still be downloaded, but it will probably be some small banner.
+In some cases, an image found at the target address can still be downloaded __manually__.
 So, to make sure you got the right medium downloaded, please check using the log file.

 During tests, comic strips with the following indices have been found to pose problems:</br>
-[ Normal font: video or audio; Bold: links or other stuff ]
+[ Normal font: video or audio; **Bold**: links or other stuff ]

 191, 194, **574**, **657**, 1433, 1489, 1513, 1519, 1522, 1524, 1526, 1529,
 1533, 1535, 1538, 1542, 1547, 1549, 1552, 1556, 1560, 1565, 1567, 1575, 1579,